 4. Belief that environment can be managed

 We are here on the Doing / Being cultural axis.
 Schein argues that for organizations to learn in a turbulent economy, a Being culture whereby people are fatalist and enjoy what they have could survive in a slowly changing market but not in such as fast paced as ours.
+But to survive in ours you need a Doing culture.

 5. Commitment to truth through pragmatism and inquiry